COS1-Group/Student-Record-System/README.md

 ## Run Program

-You can easily run the program by using the command:
+You can easily run the program by cloning this repository (note that only collaborators can have access to this repository):

 ```bash
 git clone https://github.com/COS1-Group/Student-Record-System.git
 ```
-But note that only collaborators can have access to this repository.

 Then compile the program like so:

 ```bash
 gcc Student_Record_System.c -o Student_Record_System.exe -ljson-c # the flag -ljson-c is essential to link the json-c API to the program
 ```
 Then to run the program:

 ```bash